Submitty/submitty.github.io/_docs/developer/automated_grading.md

    ```

-4. Note:  If you re-run `CONFIGURE_SUBMITTY.sh` you will need to redo steps 2 & 3.
+4. Note:  If you re-run `CONFIGURE_SUBMITTY.sh` you will need to redo these instructions.